lorciv/8grid/README.md

 # 🔢 8grid

-A commend-line solver for 8grid puzzles written in Go.
+A command-line solver for 8grid puzzles written in Go.